moartheta/FinTechCaseStudy/README.md

 #### *IEX Cloud*

->IEX Cloud's mission statement is "To make quality financial data and services availible to everyone.
-Financial data sets are often messy and incomplete.
-In addition to having to sort through vast amounts of data, participants needing information on different markets or parameters might have to access dozens of different APIs in order to find what they are looking for.
+>Financial data sets are often messy and incomplete.
+In addition to having to sort through vast amounts of data, participants that need information on different markets or parameters might have to access dozens of different APIs in order to find what they are looking for.
 To solve this problem, IEX Cloud provides highly curated, scrubbed and organized financial data on stocks, forex and crypto all through one API.
+The ultimate goal is to democratize access to quality financial data for everybody.

 >
     Sample API Code: